Rehearsals & Blows: Content

 "Slow Groove", "Sacramento", "Steinberger Melody", and "Shidare Zakura" do not closely resemble any songs that were finished for Three of a Perfect Pair.
 In "Sacramento" and "Easy To Solo Over", Bruford experiments with tuned percussion, similar to "Yoli Yoli", which appears on Fragmented.
+Also, "Sacramento" had been previously released, around 2009 simply under the title "Band Jam Idea" on the band's website.
 "An Entry of the Crims" is named after the band's entrance routine while touring in 1984, where each member would come out one by one and add contributions to an improvised piece.
 One such recording appears on Absent Lovers: Live in Montreal, although the studio version sounds similar to "Industrial Zone C", a bonus track on the 40th Anniversary Edition of Three of a Perfect Pair.
 On (and off) The Road includes a disc titled Are You Recording Gary? which is a recording of the band working in the studio edited down to 15 minutes.
 In it, the band records different takes of the combined arrangement of "Sleepless" and "Larks' Tongues in Aspic Part III" from before they were split into two different songs during the sessions at Bearsville Studios, where Three of a Perfect Pair was completed.
-These takes are similar to what is presented here as "Working on Sleepless", which also includes a section that would later be used as the middle of "VROOOM VROOOM".
+These takes are similar to what is presented here as "Working on Sleepless", which also includes a section that would later be used as the middle section of "VROOOM VROOOM" on the 1995 album THRAK.